Mononucleosis—Child Care and Schools

 • The child is unable to participate and staff members determine they cannot care for the child without compromising their ability to care for the health and safety of the other children in the group.

-Readmit to group setting?
+Readmit to educational setting?

-Yes, when all the following criteria have been met:
+Yes, when all the following criteria are met:

 • When exclusion criteria are resolved, the child is able to participate, and staff members determine they can care for the child without compromising their ability to care for the health and safety of the other children in the group.